amolenaar/docker-traffic-counter/README.md

 ## Building

-This is an [Elixir](http://elixir-lang.org) project.
-To build it, you'll need to have Elixir 1.4.2 or newer installed.
+This is an [Elixir](http://elixir-lang.org) project in a Docker container.
+To build it, simply call

-To build the application for release in a container:

-    mix docker.build

-To make the actual runtime container:

-    mix docker.release

-Note to self: do not forget to publish:

-    mix docker.publish
+    docker build .

 ## Testing